-Condition: The accounting duties of collecting, depositing, and posting customer payments to customers accounts may be performed by either of the office employees.
+Condition: The accounting duties of billing and posting all customer payments to customers accounts and collecting and depositing mail receipts is performed by one individual whom the District contracts with to provide accounting services.

-Cause: Limited number of employees due to the small size of the District.
+Cause: Limited number of accounting personnel due to the small size of the District.